ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[CR34]>[O8]**
 Partially Persistent BPI Storage  MUST be append-only.

-*Non-normative examples of such data bases are but not limited to OracleDB, MongoDB, PostGres, Cassandra, and DynamoDB.*
+*Non-normative examples of such data bases are, but not limited to, OracleDB, MongoDB, PostGres, Cassandra, and DynamoDB.*

 ### 7.5.2 BPI Storage: Decentralized Deployment